Electroweak phase transition via Dilaton in Two-Time Physics: Standard Model in 2T model

-where $\la, \al $ are dimensionless couplings.
-The form of $V(\Phi)$ is not clear but it certainly play a role in construction of the effective potential in the next section. \end{enumerate}
+where $\la, \al $ are dimensionless couplings. $H$ and $\Phi$ are the SU(2) Higgs and Dilaton doublet respectively.
+The form of $V(\Phi)$ is not clear but it certainly plays a role in the construction of the effective potential in the next section.

-\section{EWPT with dilaton in 2T Model}
+\section{EWPT with Dilaton in 2T Model}

+The Dilaton field in 2T physics plays an important role, being the source of the completed cosmic properties, including the electroweak phase transition \cite{1bars}.

-To investigate the electroweak phase transition (EWPT) in 2T model, we shall find out the effective potential constructed from the Lagrangian 2T model.
-However the result should be shown in 1T-physics, i.e., 3+1 dimensions, which is familiar for us.
-This is the way we worked out: First, we derive the 1T Lagrangian reduced from 2T model by gauge fixing technique, this will be briefly introduced in the following.
-Then we can construct the effective potential from reduced 1T Lagrangian to examine the EWPT.
-The field of dilaton came from 2T model will contribute to this effective potential and will ensure a strong first-order phase transition which satisfied the third Sakharov's condition about the baryon asymmetry of our Universe.
-Although the dilaton mass is unknown, we could use the condition for the strength of phase transition to constraint this mass.
+To investigate the electroweak phase transition (EWPT) in the 2T model, we shall find out the effective potential constructed from the Lagrangian of the 2T model.
+However, the result should be shown in 1T-physics, i.e., 3+1 dimensions, which is familiar for us.
+This is the way we worked out: First, we derive the 1T Lagrangian reduced from the 2T model by gauge fixing technique, this will be briefly introduced in the following section.
+Then we can construct the effective potential from the reduced 1T Lagrangian to examine the EWPT.
+The Dilaton field coming from the 2T model will contribute to this effective potential and will ensure a strong first-order phase transition satisfying the third Sakharov's condition about the baryon asymmetry of our Universe.
+Although the Dilaton mass is unknown, we could use the condition for the strength of phase transition to constraint the above-mentioned mass.